 - You must not have been charged with an indictable offence in the past 3 years or be currently charged with an offence as defined under the Citizenship Act.
 You cannot be in prison, on parole, or probation.
 You cannot have been investigated for, charged with, or convicted of war crimes or crimes against humanity.

 - You must prove how well you know Canada by taking the citizenship test.

 Any of these requirements that are not met will mean that you are not eligible for citizenship.
 If you meet these requirements it is vital you understand what is involved in the citizenship test, when during the application process you will be requires to take it, and how to prepare and study for the test.

 When and Where to Take the Test

-After you submit your application for citizenship, CIC will first mail you a letter telling you that they have begun processing your application.
-At a later date, CIC will mail you a notice telling you the time and location of your test.
+After you submit your application for citizenship, IRCC will first mail you a letter telling you that they have begun processing your application.
+At a later date, IRCC will mail you a notice telling you the time and location of your test.
 Please note that the time between receiving your first letter and receiving your official confirmation of your citizenship test, giving you the time and location, depends on the processing times involved with your application.
 This can vary from one application to another.
 CIC is currently experiencing processing times for routine applications of up to 24 months and for non-routine applications up to 36 months.
 These times are decreasing and the goal is to process most applications within 12 months, but this is not yet the case.
 You will have to be patient awaiting your citizenship test confirmation notice.
 Remember you can use the online Client Application Status service to see how your application is proceeding.

 The citizenship test itself is usually written, although it may involve an interview with immigration officials to determine how well you communicate in English or French.
 You will be asked questions about the following topics: